 For recently separated or divorced families, the holidays can bring an acute sense of hurtful emotions and anxiety.
 The tug-of-war over who will get the kids, combined with the frustrations of fluctuating schedules and loss of routine, can lead to an unhealthy environment for children and a potentially profound emotional impact on them later in life.

-Nicholas J. Westers, Psy.D., clinical psychologist at Children’s Health℠ and Assistant Professor at UT Southwestern, regularly helps counsel children and families who have been through a divorce and says that it’s important to always put your children first in any considerations around the holidays.
+Nicholas J. Westers, Psy.D., ABPP, clinical psychologist at Children’s Health℠ and Associate Professor at UT Southwestern, regularly helps counsel children and families who have been through a divorce and says that it’s important to always put your children first in any considerations around the holidays.
 He says despite the natural tensions resulting from a separation, there are steps parents can take to ensure those emotions don’t transfer to the children involved.

 “It's crucial that parents avoid competition,” explains Dr. Westers.
 “Separation anxiety is the single most common anxiety condition in children under 12 and typically involves fear that something will happen to family members, or to themselves if they are apart.
 Aggressive and disparaging behavior or language can cause these anxieties to sky-rocket.”